marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 ## Quality of Life & Explicit Design Decisions

-As I've already mentioned, <em>ppgrid</em> is essentially IDW with some extra steps, so the fundamental issues with IDW remain relevant here.
-Since <em>ppgrid</em> is an operational part of my day-to-day toolkit as opposed to a pure experiment, I've made certain design decisions which are aimed at making it as easy as possible for me to get these rasters into a usable state for my various projects and applications.
+As I've already mentioned, `ppgrid` is essentially IDW with some extra steps, so the fundamental issues with IDW remain relevant here.
+Since `ppgrid` is an operational part of my day-to-day toolkit as opposed to a pure experiment, I've made certain design decisions which are aimed at making it as easy as possible for me to get these rasters into a usable state for my various projects and applications.
 Because my primary objective is to create rasters for visual representation as opposed to spatial operations, some decisions may not be as spatially accurate as you would get with a traditional IDW or cumulative mean binned grid approach.

 **n.b.** I've omitted uninteresting decisions.

 ### Maximum Radius / Fill Distance Limiting

 Without an appropriate guard rail, the coarsest level would happily (and likely erroneously) invent a value to fill the entire raster.
 While this value may be deterministically derived, it is useless as an estimate because it could be using points from hundreds or thousands of kilometres away.
-So just like IDW we have a fill distance limit, however, unlike the pull-push estimate itself, where distance is represented indirectly through the pyramid, <em>ppgrid</em> applies an explicit fill radius using the count grid and a summed-area table to determine whether at least one valid data point exists nearby.
+So just like IDW we have a fill distance limit, however, unlike the pull-push estimate itself, where distance is represented indirectly through the pyramid, `ppgrid` applies an explicit fill radius using the count grid and a summed-area table to determine whether at least one valid data point exists nearby.

 ### Support Raster - Spatial Scaling